 - Immediately notify the sensory services coordinator of any changes in their schedule, such as added or dropped classes, change in section, change in room, etc.

 - Abide by the Interpreting Services Policies.

-Prospective students who need interpreters during any point of the application or students needing the service at an event or activity should fill out the Interpreting and Captioning Request Form and email it to Karen Green.
+Prospective students who need interpreters during any point of the application or students needing the service at an event or activity should fill out the Interpreting and Captioning Request Form and email it to Hijrah Hamid.
 This form can also be completed and submitted online by visiting Accommodations for Events and Activities.